Acyl group: Basic conditions

 Under basic conditions, a nucleophile (Nuc) attacks the carbonyl group of the acyl compound 1 to give tetrahedral alkoxide intermediate 2.
 The intermediate collapses and expels the leaving group (X) to give the substitution product 3.
-While nucleophilic acyl substitution reactions can be base-catalyzed, the reaction will not occur if the leaving group is a stronger base than the nucleophile (i.e. the leaving group must have a higher pK_{a} than the nucleophile).
+While nucleophilic acyl substitution reactions can be base-catalyzed, the reaction will not occur if the leaving group is a stronger base than the nucleophile (i.e. the leaving group must have a lower pK_{a} than the nucleophile).
 Unlike acid-catalyzed processes, both the nucleophile and the leaving group exist as anions under basic conditions.